Bond Upgrade and Downgrade Defined

 - Other deteriorating business conditions – a corporation's falling profit margins and earnings growth among them – or for a government issuer, weaker economic growth.

-- A deteriorating outlook: A corporation, for instance, with major historic revenue from desk phone sales or an energy corporation invested in coal mines.
+- A deteriorating outlook: A corporation, for instance, with major revenue from desk phone sales or an energy corporation invested in coal mines.
 For a government, the deteriorating outlook could be a second recession before the country's full recovery from an earlier recession.

 Performance Factors Leading to an Upgrade